knowrob/knowrob/knowrob_common/README.md

 This package provides the core ontologies and reasoning rules of the KnowRob knowledge processing system for robots.

+### Representation

+KnowRob equips robots with a terminology.
+A common meaning of terms is substantial when information is to be transferred from one robot to another, or within the control system of a single robot.
+This terminology is represented as OWL ontology in KnowRob.

+KnowRob builds ontop of the DOLCE+DnS Ultralite (DUL) foundational ontology which is an ontology with a cognitive bias trying to capture categories underlying natural language.
+The DUL ontology is extended by categories underlying everyday activities (ease_ontology) that are interdisciplinary applicable, and not specific to robotic agents.
+KnowRob extends these ontologies by categories underlying robot control.

 ### Reasoning

 KnowRob uses the Web Ontology Language (OWL) in combination with